Akshaysat/RTS_Forward_Test/README.md

 # RTS_Forward_Test
-This is the Forward testing of Reversal Trading Strategy
+This is a repository for the Streamlit WebApp for the forward testing of Reversal Trading Strategy.